3 - 6 September 2026

 Controlling cookies

-You can use your web browser’s cookie settings to determine how our website uses cookies.
+You can use your web browser's cookie settings to determine how our website uses cookies.
 If you do not want our website to store cookies on your computer or device, you should set your web browser to refuse cookies.
-However, please note that doing this may affect how our website functions.
-Some pages and services may become unavailable to you.
-Unless you have changed your browser to refuse cookies, our website will issue cookies when you visit it.
+However, please note that doing this may affect how our website functions, and some pages or services may become unavailable to you.
+Unless you have changed your browser settings, our website will issue cookies when you visit it.

 To learn more about cookies and how they are used, visit All About Cookies.